 The T&P relief valve is mainly installed on the side of the heater (the upper part) and should be immersed in the top six inches of the heater.

-The most dangerous situation is if the TPR valve doesn't work (open) and there are excessive pressure and temperature buildup inside the water heater.
+The most dangerous situation is if a TPR valve doesn't work (open) and there are excessive pressure and temperature buildup inside the water heater.

 The most frequent problem is related to the hard water and mineral deposits in the valve seat, which prevents it from closing tightly.
 Also, due to the thermal expansion in the closed water systems, you might see that the valve discharges or makes the popping noise periodically.